Aiven-Labs/nextjs-netlify/netlify-tutorial.md

 1. Select the service you want to create, either **PostgreSQL** or **Redis**.
 1. Select **AWS** as the cloud provider and choose the region.

-    We recommend using `aws-us-east-1` to minimise latency, as this region will be closest to where the Netlify free plan deploys its functions.
+    We recommend using `aws-us-east-1` in the North America region to minimise latency, as this region will be closest to where the Netlify free plan deploys its functions.
 However, the Aiven free plans are currently available in the following regions and you can pick whichever you like:
     * EMEA: aws-eu-north-1, aws-eu-west-1, aws-eu-west-2, aws-eu-west-3
     * Americas: aws-us-east-1, aws-us-east-2, aws-us-west-2, aws-ca-central-1
     * APAC: aws-ap-south-1

 1. Select the **Free** plan.
+1. Optionally, choose a descriptive name for the service.
 1. Click **Create free service**.

 ## Get the application code